With growing marijuana, you sometimes come upon various insects in the garden from time to time.

 Organocide is a natural 3 in 1 solution a insecticide, fungicide, miticide.

-This could be used as an effective way to get rid of root aphids larvae and any other problem in your garden.
+This could be used as an effective way to get rid of aphids larvae and any other problem in your garden.

 With so many solutions which one should you choose?